 Kubernetes Jobs are objects that create a set number of Pods, run a command in them, and wait for a successful termination.
 Kubernetes also offers CronJobs, which allow you to automatically create Jobs on a schedule.
 However, these built-in resources are mainly suitable for simple self-contained jobs, such as creating a backup of your application.

 Jobs in Argo Workflows can be much more complex.
-They provide pipeline-like functionality for workflow processes that have multiple steps and dependencies.
+They provide pipeline-like functionality for workflow processes with multiple steps and dependencies.
 The output of each step can be used as the input of the next, such as in data processing pipelines where multiple applications are involved in producing the final output.

 What is the difference between Argo Workflows and Argo CD?

-Argo CD is a declarative GitOps-powered CI/CD pipeline tool for deploying apps into your Kubernetes clusters.
-It connects to your source repositories and automatically syncs them into Kubernetes when changes occur.
-Argo Workflows has a different purpose: it’s designed to run workflows in Kubernetes, independently of your code repositories.
+Argo Workflows has a different purpose: It’s designed to run workflows in Kubernetes, independently of your code repositories.
 It focuses on providing mechanisms for modeling process-based operations in Kubernetes, including job orchestration and scheduling.
 This differs from Argo CD’s narrower focus on software delivery workflows.

 Argo Workflows is controlled using the Workflow

 Kubernetes CRD that it provides.
 Creating a Workflow object in your cluster will automatically run the process it defines.
-Importantly, Argo stores the run’s state within the object, so each instance not only represents a new workflow, but also a run of that workflow.
+Importantly, Argo stores the run’s state within the object, so each instance represents not only a new workflow, but also a run of that workflow.

 Below, you can find the architecture diagram for the Argo Workflows.